-This Twitter setting will come in extremely handy for influencers and brands who don’t want their phone to keep ringing with notifications at night.
+This is another one of the Twitter tips that will come in extremely handy for influencers and brands who don’t want their phone to keep ringing with notifications at night.
 If a phone number had been added to your Twitter account, then you can adjust the time duration for which the platform shouldn’t deliver you mobile notifications.

 - Navigate to Settings and privacy > Mobile by clicking on your profile icon at the top right.
 Add and verify your phone number if you haven’t already.